top of page

 4. Media Jobs: Skills and Qualities

-Still interested but unsure if you have the right skills of a makeup artist?
+Still interested but unsure if you have the right skills to become a makeup artist?

 Makeup Artists should have the skills and qualities of: